NeginSal/React-form/README.md

 You may also see any lint errors in the console.

 ### Using Json Server
-after run npm start open new terminal and type  `npx json-server --watch data/db.json --port 8000` .
+after run npm start open new terminal and type:

+`npx json-server --watch data/db.json --port 8000` .

 The page will reload when you make changes.\
 You may also see any lint errors in the console.